NightOwl888/ICU4N/README.md

 We have converted most of the documentation comments so Visual Studio Intellisense works.
 However, for full API docs the best source at the moment is the [ICU4J API Reference](http://icu-project.org/apiref/icu4j/).
 There is also a lot of other great info on the ICU project's web site, such as the [Feature Comparison Page](http://site.icu-project.org/charts/comparison).

+## Building and Testing

+To build the project from source, see the [Building and Testing documentation](https://github.com/NightOwl888/ICU4N/blob/main/docs/building-and-testing.md).

 ## Saying Thanks

 If you find this library to be useful, please star us [on GitHub](https://github.com/NightOwl888/ICU4N) and consider a sponsorship so we can continue bringing you great free tools like this one.
 It really would make a big difference!